high-value-team/docker-workshop/scripts/README.md

 Want to get started with a simple administration frontend for your Docker containers?
 Do you want to give a small introduction to Docker and demonstrate its practical use with a web UI?

-This document will guide you through an automated initial setup so that you can spin up an environment for the next workshop.
+This document will guide you through an automated setup so that you can spin up an environment for the next workshop.

 features:
 * provision and configure EC2 instances